International-Data-Spaces-Association/Building-Blocks-Catalog/README.md

 - [Data Provenance and Traceability](./provenance_and_traceability.md)

 ## Data sovereignty and trust Building Blocks
 <div align="justify">Data sovereignty and trust Building Blocks regaining control over their data, and as data becomes portable between providers on a user-controlled consent basis.
 Users can switch between providers without losing their data and vendor lock-in will become a phenomenon of the past.
 For participants in data spaces, data sovereignty means two things:</div></br>

 1. Benefit from enhanced possibilities to view, process, manage, and secure their data.
 2. Stay in control over their data when making it accessible to other parties.

-<div align="justify">These building blocks includes the data ownership policies that requires agile and standardised ICT capabilities when such agreements are to be negotiated dynamically.
-We need to establish a semantic interoperability of policiesand behavioural interoperability of policies.</div>
+<div align="justify">These building blocks include the data ownership policies that requires agile and standardised ICT capabilities when such agreements are to be negotiated dynamically.
+We need to establish a semantic interoperability of policies and behavioural interoperability of policies.</div>

 The building blocks that provides data sovereignty and trust are:
 - [Identity Management (IM)](./identity_management.md)